 - 2006-11 Principal Curator, National Museum of Tanzania, Tanzania

-My research seeks to understand the relationship between African paleolandscapes and human evolution.
-My research combines a broad range of paleoanthropological methods and approaches including archaeology, paleontology, taphonomy, and occasionally actualistic studies of predators in natural environments.
-The primary interest of my research is to determine the role of ecological pressures operating on varying paleolandscapes on human evolution.
-Over the last ten years my research has focused on the impact of crocodile predation on hominid behavior and adaptation at an Olduvai Gorge site, which is perhaps the most famous of all archaeological sites informing on human evolution.
-My research integrates: (1) ecological and taphonomical data from modern analogous African wildlife settings; (2) field archaeology; and (3) taphonomic analysis of vertebrate and hominid fossils.
+My research seeks to understand the relationship between paleolandscapes and paleoenvironmental contexts of hominin evolution.
+My research combines broad range of paleoanthropological approaches including archaeology, paleontology, taphonomy and occasionally actualistic studies of predators in natural environments.
+The primary interest of my research is to determine ecological conditions that influenced hominin adaptations and behavior.
+Over the last ten years my research has focused on the impact of crocodile predation on hominin behavior at Olduvai Gorge a site, which is perhaps the most famous of all archaeological sites informing on human evolution.
+My research integrates taphonomy, ecology, archaeology and geology with the goal of understanding the paleoenvironmental contexts of hominin evolution. http://evolution.berkeley.edu/evolibrary/article/njau_01.

 Graduate Student Projects

-Brendan Fenerty (M.Sc.).
-Beyond the Gorge: A High-Resolution Reconstruction of the Plio-Pleistocene Paleogeographic and Climatic Context of Hominin Evolution in the Olduvai Basin, Tanzania.
+- Brendan Fenerty M.S.
+A High-Resolution Reconstruction of the Plio-Pleistocene Paleogeographic and Climatic Context of Hominin Evolution in the Olduvai Basin, Tanzania.

 Current Professional Service

-At departmental level I am a member of the graduate admission committee.
+At departmental level I am member of the graduate admission committee.

-At the national and international level I am a regular reviewer of national and international journals and I have served as a member of scientific advisory committee of the South African Palaeontological Scientific Trust (PAST), the executive secretary of the East African Association for Paleoanthropology and Paleontology (EAAPP), and co-led the Olduvai Comprehensive Database Initiative .
+At the national and international level I am a regular reviewer of national and international journals and grants, and I have served in various capacities within international professional organizations including the South African Palaeontological Scientific Trust (PAST) as member of the scientific advisory committee, the East African Association for Paleoanthropology and Paleontology (EAAPP) as Vice President.